 *1 USD = Rs.
 67

-Import Price Information (Source Zauba – Import/Export Portal) for the AMD RX 480 suggests that the graphics card is priced at Rs.
-15,583 for the 8 GB version while another Gigabyte Card was imported at Rs.
+Import Price Information (Source Zauba – Import/Export Portal) for the AMD RX 480 suggests that the graphics card costs Rs.
+15,583 for the 8 GB version while another Gigabyte Card costs Rs.
 17,170.
 These prices are much below the sales price.
 (Sales Margin + Taxes = 26990 – 15583 = Rs.
-11407) a whooping 73% mark up on the graphics card import price.
+11407) a whopping 73% mark up on the graphics card import price.